porsche-design-system/porsche-design-system/packages/storefront/src/pages/partials/cookies-fallback-script.md

 # Cookies Fallback Script

-**Function name:** `getCookieSupportScript()`
+**Function name:** `getCookiesFallbackScript()`

-Although the Porsche Design System does not rely on browser cookies, an overlay notification is provided asking the user to activate browser cookies in case those are disabled.
+Although the Porsche Design System does not rely on browser cookies, a blocking overlay is shown asking the user to activate browser cookies in case those are disabled completely.

 Therefore, we provide a ready to use partial in all `@porsche-design-system/components-{js|angular|react}` packages which needs to be injected before the closing `</body>` of your `index.html`.